Call for support for the film project

 WHEN HOUSING BECOMES A COMMODITY

-The new "FILM FROM BELOW" by Leslie Franke and Herdolor Lorenz.
+The new "FILMS FROM BELOW" by Leslie Franke and Herdolor Lorenz.

 Since the non-profit status of housing has been abolished in Europe, housing is no longer considered a human right.
 Now the market decides where people live.
 How will the housing issue be decided in the 21st century?
 Using Berlin, Paris, Hamburg, Munich, London and Vienna as examples, "SOLD CITY" shows how those affected experience the real estate boom and what options there are to resist it.